stefanofa/awesome/README.md

 *   [tigerabrodi/fude](https://github.com/tigerabrodi/fude) - A React component for rich text input with @ mentions and AI autocomplete.

-*   [paperclipai/paperclip](https://github.com/paperclipai/paperclip) - Open-source orchestration for zero-human companies
+*   [paperclipai/paperclip](https://github.com/paperclipai/paperclip) - The open-source app everyone uses to manage agents at work

 *   [kuatsu/react-native-boost](https://github.com/kuatsu/react-native-boost) - 🚀 Boost your React Native app's performance with a single line of code